0.0 Executive Summary

 -

-Faster storage (SSD/NVMe) improves system performance and reliability.
+Faster storage (SSD/NVMe) improves the system performance and reliability.

 -

-The 3-2-1 backup rule is the best way to protect data.
+The 3-2-1 backup rule is the best method for protecting data.

 -

-Understanding storage size differences helps with planning and budgeting.
+Understanding storage size differences aids in planning and budgeting.

 -